Technology we use to write history.

 A 34m3 fermentor is delivered to Rauch Fruchtsäfte GmbH, Rankweil, Austria, which will use it in producing kombucha culture.

 A fermentor is constructed and delivered to the lnstituto Nacional de Higiene, Mexico.

 A fermentor is built for a biotechnology laboratory at Astra Zeneca REtD, Sodertalje, Sweden.
 A multipurpose fermentor, combining all production operations from media preparation to chromatography, is constructed.

 CupHermann is brought to market.
 This system permits dust-free conveying of active agents in powder form from weighbatching in the raw materials warehouse to loss-free metering into the processing reactor.

 The "Long Factory" wing is inaugurated.

 Bioengineering receives continuing education at Novartis.
 On the invitation of Dr. Martin Griot, 30 employees visit the Novartis Biotech Center at Huningue, France, where a Bioengineering plant was delivered and installed in 2000.

-The Bioweight system - which determines the fill level in a vessel by measuring the pressure difference between the top and bottom of the fermenter - is developed.
+The Bioweight system - which determines the fill level in a vessel by measuring the pressure difference between the top and bottom of the fermentor - is developed.
 Digital readings from pressure probes are evaluated by computer.
 The right solution finally comes about through optimization of the temperature - sensitive pressure probes, and Bioweight ships in May.
 The IFM (Intelligent Front Module), using the Profibus standard to link controllers with the process control system, is developed.
-The bus connection reduces the configuration effort at the Bioengineering factory and offers the customer the advantages of networked fermenter control.
+The bus connection reduces the configuration effort at the Bioengineering factory and offers the customer the advantages of networked fermentor control.
 The first Profibus lFMs are delivered to Forschungszentrum Jülich GmbH, Germany, in mid-2003.